fabferri/az-pattern/01-ipv6-vnet-peering/README.md

    ms.date="02/09/2019"
    ms.author="fabferri" />

-## Example of Azure hub-spoke Virtual Network deployement with IPv6
+## Example of Azure hub-spoke Virtual Network with IPv6

 The article talks through a deployment of Azure VNet (Virtual Network) with IPv6 by ARM template.
 An overview of network diagram is shown below.